jtscott/retro-adsb-radar/README.md

 - Video subsystem (`libsdl2`)
 - Font rendering (`libsdl2-ttf`)
 - Image loading (`libsdl2-image`)
+- Audio playback (`libsdl2-mixer`)

 The availability of these modules is checked at startup.
 If dependencies are installed on your system, the output will be:

 ```
 Checking Pygame module support...
 ✅ Video: Supported
 ✅ Font: Supported
 ✅ Image: Supported
+✅ Mixer: Supported
 ```

 If modules are missing, the output will look like this: